Hillsboro Beach, Florida: Geography

 According to the United States Census Bureau, the town has a total area of 3.8 km2, of which 0.9 km2 is land and 2.8 km2 (74.87%) is water.

 Climate

 The Town of Hillsboro Beach has a tropical climate, similar to the climate found in much of the Caribbean.
 It is part of the only region in the 48 contiguous states that falls under that category.
 More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

-Hillsboro Beach falls under the USDA 10b Plant Hardiness zone.